CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a generic CTO handbook than an actionable skill for Claude.
-The vast majority of content (weekly cadences, quarterly planning themes, book recommendations, communication templates, stakeholder management advice) is general knowledge that Claude already possesses and wastes significant context window.
-The actionable elements—script references and framework file pointers—are buried in hundreds of lines of management platitudes.
+This skill is far too verbose and reads more like a CTO handbook or job description than an actionable skill for Claude.
+The majority of content (weekly cadences, quarterly planning, stakeholder management, book recommendations, tool lists) is generic management knowledge that Claude already possesses and wastes significant token budget.
+The strongest elements are the references to concrete scripts and external framework files, but these are buried in hundreds of lines of unnecessary context.

 Suggestions